 Color not for everyone

-is 20 dollars more than the least expensive pump in the test, we are confident this pump is dollar-for-dollar a much better choice.
+is not the least expensive pump in our test, we are confident this pump is dollar-for-dollar a much better choice.
 The Sport 2 selected a smart mix of metal parts to enhance durability and longevity and then combined that with plastic to keep weight and costs down.
 Unlike the less expensive pumps whose pressure readings were consistently inaccurate, the Sport 2 was spot on every time.
 For even more value, Topeak threw in a bladder and ball inflator; a secure and convenient storage place on the pump assures you're less likely to lose them and have to repurchase them.

 Top Pick for Seating Tubeless Tires

 Topeak JoeBlow Booster

 Lengthy hose and stable base

 With tubeless tires becoming mainstream in recent years, more and more riders are discovering installation is a bit more complicated than a traditional tubed tire.
 Tubeless tires require a sudden blast of air to seat the tire bead onto the rim, with an air compressor typically being needed for this job.
 The Joe Blow Booster